scottishgovernment/resources.mygov.scot/content-standards/content-strategy.md

 layout: default
 title:  "Content strategy"
 parent: content-standards
-summary: "As an organisation we need to develop a content strategy so that there is a consistent user experience across our services."
+summary: "Make sure your content works for users, meets your organisation’s aims and provides a consistent experience across channels."
 index: 1
 category: content-standards
 permalink: /content-standards/content-strategy/
 frontpage: false
 ---

-Making sure your content works for users and delivers your organisation’s aims.

 ## What it is
 Delivering a consistently high quality service to your users through the content they consume is all down to your content strategy.